Eloise Mignon

 Eloise Mignon (born 18 September 1986) is an Australian actress.
-She began her career starring in children's television shows: The Legacy of the Silver Shadow and Silversun before appearing in the Australian soap opera Neighbours.
-Mignon possesses multiple citizenship, including Australia, France and the United States.
+She began her career starring in children's television shows Legacy of the Silver Shadow and Silversun, before appearing in the Australian soap opera Neighbours.
+She has starred in numerous theatre productions.

 Early life

 Mignon was born in Melbourne to French director Jean-Pierre Mignon, and Katharine Sturak, an American.
 Mignon was educated at Melbourne Girls College, Wesley College and St Michael's Grammar School.
+Mignon has a Bachelor of Arts (Honours Degree) from the University of Melbourne.

 Career

 Mignon worked from a young age in independent theatre, notably with The Black Lung Theatre and Whaling Firm in their multi award-winning production Rubeville where she played Trixi.